Chiraagkv/Chiraagkv/README.md

 # 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying in 9th grade.\
+🎓 &nbsp;I'm currently studying in high school.\
 🌱 &nbsp;I'm on track for learning more about Machine Learning.\
 ✍️ &nbsp;In my free time, I write blogs on Machine Learning at: https://chiraagkv.medium.com. \
 ✉️ &nbsp;You can shoot me an email at chiraagkv@gmail.com!
 I'll try to respond as soon as I can.